 The Master of Entertainment Industry Management (MEIM) program was created to train a new generation of leaders in the entertainment industry.
 Students spend a year in Pittsburgh followed by a year in Los Angeles exploring how management theories and principles are applied in the film and television industries.

 Back To Top

 Heinz College does not offer undergraduate degrees.
 It does offer two study options, however, for students pursuing Carnegie Mellon undergraduate degrees - 1) Accelerated Master's Program (AMP), and 2) undergraduate minor in Health Care Policy and Management.

-- The Master of Science in Public Policy and Management and Master of Science in Health Care Policy and Management (MSHCPM) and Master of Science in Information Security Policy and Management (MSISPM) programs are open to students from all undergraduate degree programs at the university.
+- The Master of Science in Public Policy and Management (MSPPM), Master of Science in Health Care Policy and Management (MSHCPM) and Master of Science in Information Security Policy and Management (MSISPM) programs are open to students from all undergraduate degree programs at the university.
 CMU undergrads can complete the MSPPM, MSHCPM or MSISPM degrees in just one additional year of study beyond their bachelor's degree.

-- For students in the College of Fine Arts or the Bachelor of Humanities and Arts degree program who are interested in careers in arts management, Heinz College offers an accelerated track in the Master of Arts Management (MAM) degree.
+- For students in the College of Fine Arts or the Bachelor of Humanities and Arts degree program who are interested in careers in non-profit arts management, Heinz College offers an accelerated track in the Master of Arts Management (MAM) degree.
 The MAM degree can be completed in just one additional year of study beyond the bachelor's degree.

-- For students with a business and/or IT background, the Master of Information Systems Management degree can be completed in just one additional semester of study beyond their bachelor's degrees.
+- For students with a STEM-related major, a business and/or IT background, the Master of Information Systems Management (MISM) degree can be completed in just one additional year of study beyond their bachelor's degrees.

 Additional information can be found on our website: http://www.heinz.cmu.edu.